Vostok Europe: Production

 Vostok Europe watches are manufactured in Vilnius.
 Each timepiece is assembled by the same person by hand and passes a 29-point quality inspection.
 The company uses the watch winder machine, rescued from the decommissioned Poljot watch factory.
-The company produces about 15 to 20 thousand watches per year, with about 5% sold in Lithuania and the rest distributed to Europe, Asia, and the USA.
+The company produces about 15 to 20 thousand watches per year, with about 5% sold in Lithuania and the rest distributed to Europe, Asia, and the USA through Vostok Europe US Official Store.

 Vostok Europe uses Japanese movements produced by companies of the Seiko Group (TMI, Seiko Instruments, Seiko Epson), Miyota.
 Previously, it also installed some Swiss movements from Ronda, and Soprod (part of Festina) into its timepieces.
 In 2014, Vostok Europe was the first company to use the new Seiko SII NE88 self-winding movement in the watches dedicated to the 10th anniversary of the brand.

 Design

-Vostok Europe targets a young audience of adventurers, outdoor ehtusiasts, and extreme sports enthusiasts.
+Vostok Europe targets a young audience of adventurers, outdoor enthusiasts, and extreme sports enthusiasts.
 The large size and shape of the cases, bold color combinations, above-average durability, and hard-shell packaging all contribute to the expressive character of timepieces.
 The cases are mostly made of stainless steel (sometimes with PVD coating), titanium, or bronze and come with steel bracelets, leather or silicone straps.

 Since 2009, Vostok Europe has installed mb-microtec self-luminous tritium tubes in some of its models in addition to Super-LumiNova incies.
 Vostok Europe relies exclusively on K1 mineral glass (aka Hardlex) for its fracture resistance compared to sapphire glass.